 And onwards toward Casais da Granja...

-After just about 2 km on the forest path, it gives way to the pavement and turns left on the EM526 at this gas station, the Venda Brasil, in Casais da Granja.
-There is also a café in the Venda Brasil, if you need to fuel up your belly!
+After meandering just about two kilometers on the forest lanes, following the waymarks, the Camino gives way to the pavement entering the next town of Venda do Brasil and turns left onto the EM526 at this gas station, below left, after 19 kilometers total.
+There is also a café in the gas station, if you need to fuel up your belly!

 I just loved these large, gnarled trees that we passed by!
 With my swollen left ankle, I could have just sat under them and meditated away the rest of the day!
 But I was doing well, and enjoying the "Light" the day was bringing me around every corner.

-Shortly after the enchanted forest, the Camino joins the N348 for a hundred meters, then turns left onto a single track path, below.
+Shortly after the enchanted forest, the Camino joins the N348 after about 20.2 kilometers, walks on it for a hundred meters, then turns left onto a single track path, below.

 The single track continues along these charming walls lined with vineyards and olive trees.

-A left turn puts us back onto gravel road that walks toward our destination, Alvorge.
+In less than 400 meters, a left turn puts us back onto a gravel road that takes a final climb toward our destination, Alvorge.

-The albergue sleeps eight, but we were the only ones there that night!
-There is no kitchen to speak of, and the place was only marginally clean when we arrived.
-They do have individual cubbies which were nice, but the bunk beds had washable sheets on them that most likely hadn't been washed in some time!
+The albergue sleeps ten, but we were the only ones there that night!
+There is no kitchen to speak of except for a microwave, and the place was only marginally clean when we arrived.
+They do have cubbies for two which were nice, but the bunk beds had washable sheets on them that most likely hadn't been washed in some time!

 Since we arrived early in the afternoon, around 2:00 pm, and it was nice and sunny, Rich stripped his bed and hand washed his fitted cotton-knit sheet in the outside hand sink that you can see in the photo of the albergue, above.